blakkan/blakkan.github.io/_posts/2023-09-21-ArrivingInCiruenna.md

 it to my next stop.
 Still having issues with payment for the service, however.

-Heading out of Najera very early.
+Heading out of N&aacute;jera very early.
 Awakened too early by two Spanish ladies talking loudly and turning on the room light.